hyperstate/gateway/README.md

 # gateway
-hyperstate gateway is a multi-m2m-protocol stateless resource server
+hyperstate gateway is a multi-m2m-protocol resource server